ARBA Mission statement

 The Adelaide Roots and Blues Association was formed in Adelaide, South Australia in 2013 and was incorporated on the 4th of December, 2014.
 It has not-for-profit status and the following broad aims:

 1. Produce and disseminate a newsletter at least every two months.

 2. Maintain and grow the association website and Facebook presence.

-4. Give the winners of both categories of the “Memphis Blues challenge” competition the opportunity to compete at The International Blues Challenge in Memphis.
+4. Give the winners of both categories of the “Memphis Blues Challenge” competition the opportunity and assistance to compete at The International Blues Challenge in Memphis.

-6. Continue association events at St Luke’s and the Ed Castle and other venues that may provide opportunities.
+6. Continue association events at St Luke’s and other venues that may provide opportunities.

-7. Partner with The Gov in the Gumbo Room re-launch and ongoing Thursday evening weekly gig and jam.
+7. Continue partnership with The Gov in presenting the Gumbo Room Thursday evening weekly gig and jam.

 ARBA Committee Members

 ARBA Office Bearers

 MAILING ADDRESS: ARBA PO BOX 457 Unley SA, 5061

 Blues is an African-American music that traverses a wide range of emotions and musical styles.
 “Feeling blue” is expressed in songs whose verses lament injustice or express longing for a better life and lost loves, jobs, and money.
 But blues is also a raucous dance music that celebrates pleasure and success.
 Central to the idea of blues performance is the concept that, by performing or listening to the blues, one is able to overcome sadness and lose the blues.